syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-WinUI.md

 Step 4: Install the [Syncfusion.Pdf.Net](https://www.nuget.org/packages/Syncfusion.Pdf.NET/) NuGet package as a reference to your project from the [NuGet.org](https://www.nuget.org/).
 <img src="WinUI_Images/Install_Nuget.png" alt="Install NuGet package" width="100%" Height="Auto"/>

-N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add the "Syncfusion.Licensing" assembly reference and include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering a Syncfusion license key in your application to use our components.
+N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
+Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion license key in your application to use our components.

 Step 5: Add a new button to the **MainWindow.xaml** as shown below.